MoralisWeb3/MoralisDocumentation/moralis-dapp/database/queries.md

 ### Lookup (Join)

 The `lookup` pipeline is similar to `LEFT OUTER JOIN` in SQL.
 It will match documents in another collection and bring them into the results as an array property.
 Use this for collections that were not created with an explicit relation (see [Relational Data](objects.md#relational-data), [Relational Queries](queries.md#relational-queries)).

+{% hint style="info" %}
+Legacy UI is present in this video, some things might be different
+{% endhint %}

 {% embed url="https://youtu.be/T7of3eP5CQ0" %}